avigewirtz/avigewirtz.github.io-/make/makefiles.md

 # Automating Builds With make

-To automate builds with the `make` utility, you create a file named `Makefile` (or `makefile`) in your program's directory.
+To automate builds with `make`, you create a file named `Makefile` (or `makefile`) in your program's directory.
 In this Makefile, you describe the dependencies between the files in your program and provide `make` with the necessary commands to build each file from its dependencies.
 Once you have a suitable Makefile set up, you can build your entire program by simply invoking:

 ```bash
 make